 Threaded wire rivets on punch bowl fragments, Jingdezhen, China, ca. 1750.
-(Courtesy, Independence National Historic Park; photo, Robert Hunter.)
+(Courtesy, Independence National Historical Park Collection.
+Photo courtesy of Deborah L. Miller and Robert Hunter.)
 Excavated in Philadelphia, Pennsylvania.

 Dish, Staffordshire, England, ca. 1760.
 White salt-glazed stoneware.
 L. 11 1/4".
 (Courtesy, Colonial Williamsburg Foundation, Museum Purchase, 1976-115.)